fbpx

 Can I Still Have Refractive Lens Exchange if I Have Cataracts?

-Although one of the things that prospective refractive lens exchange patients love about the procedure is it means not worrying about cataracts in the future, you can still have the procedure if you have cataracts in their early stages.
+Although one of the things that prospective refractive lens RLE exchange patients love about the procedure is it means not worrying about cataracts in the future, you can still have the procedure if you have cataracts in their early stages.
 Refractive lens exchange is an almost identical procedure to cataract surgery.

 So what’s the difference between the two?
 RLE involves removing the natural lens, which typically does not have a cataract formed on it, and replacing the natural lens with an intraocular lens.
 If there is a cataract, it will be in the early stages and will not significantly affect vision.